tamnguyenbbt/ExtSelenium/README.md

 Extend Selenium with the following added methods.

 ## Methods
 The main extensions are the methods to find elements and xpaths by one anchor element or two andchor elements.
 It is 'more what you see (in the web page) is what you get' than technically building the xpaths manually.
+Find elements by anchor(s) will work for most of the normal Web UI test scenarios.

 ###